f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

    |lab-1-3|

 #.
 Select the **Settings Icon** in the top right corner to view the **RBAC**
-   items that were created such as Orginization, Teams, Users, and Credentials.
+   items that were created such as Organization, Teams, Users, and Credentials.

    |lab-1-4|